TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 ### 4. Using CSS

-You can also capitalize the first letter of each word using the css `text-transform` property.
+If you don't want to use JavaScript, we have good news for you!

+You can use the CSS `text-transform` property to archive the same result.

 ![JavaScript Capitalize First Letter](/static/images/blog/javascript-capitalize-first-letter/2.jpg)